zmalone/chef-web-docs/source/delivery/get-started/create-the-project/_deployment-process.md

 ![](delivery/chef_server_acceptance_environment.png)

-To see this on your Chef server, log in to the Chef server web interface at [https://10.0.0.11/organizations/delivery-demo](https://10.0.0.11/organizations/delivery-demo) from a browser on the Windows workstation.
+To access the Chef server web interface, log in to the Chef server web interface at [https://10.0.0.11/organizations/delivery-demo](https://10.0.0.11/organizations/delivery-demo) from a browser on the Windows workstation.
 Use the credentials that match your SSH key pair's region.

 <table>
   <tbody>